-Completion of a successful fundraise of £10.4million (gross) in March 2020 and the opening of Eden's formulation, analytical and biology laboratories at Milton Park, Oxfordshire and in-house technical expertise with the appointment of a Regulatory Director and Global Head of Biology
+- Completion of a successful fundraise of £10.4million (gross) in March 2020. - Relocation of offices and the opening of Eden's formulation, analytical and biology laboratories at Milton Park, Oxfordshire. - Expansion of the team and in-house technical expertise with the appointment of a Regulatory Director and Global Head of Biology.